filvarga/vpp/src/plugins/nat/nat44-ed/nat44_ed_doc.md

 The outside address and port (X1':x1') is reused for internal hosts (X:x) for different values of Y:y.
 A flow is matched by {source address, destination address, protocol, transport source port, transport destination port, fib index}.
 As long as all these are unique the mapping is valid.
 While a single outside address in theory allows for 2^16 source ports * 2^32 destination IP addresses * 2^16 destination ports = 2^64 sessions, this number is much smaller in practice.
 Few destination ports are generallay used (80, 443) and a fraction of the IP address space is available.
 The limitation is 2^16 bindings per outside IP address to a single destination address and port (Y:y).

+The implementation is split, a control-plane / slow-path and a data-plane / fast-path.
+Essentially acting as a flow router.
+The data-plane does a 6-tuple flow lookup (SA, DA, P, SP, DP, FIB) and on a match runs the per-flow packet handling instructions on the packet.
+On a flow lookup miss, the packet is punted to the slow-path, where depending on policy new sessions are created.

+The support set of packet handling instructions is ever increasing.
+Currently the implementation supports rewrite of SA, DA, SP, DP and TCP MSS.
+The fast-path also does connection tracking and expiry of older sessions.

 NAT44-ED uses 6 tuple`(src address, src port, dst address, dst port, protocol and fib)`for matching communication.